 What can be expected, if a Turkish piano duo meets a German saxophone quartet bringing Russian dances with them?
-It’s going to be a charming concert evening with romantic melodies, Russian-expressive harmony and dramatic depth, which shows that classical-Russian dance music is a universal subject which inspires musicians and the audience worldwide.
-Thus the Arcis Saxophon Quartett and the Ferhan & Ferzan Piano Duo present works by Rachmaninov, Prokofieff and Igudesman.
+It’s going to be a performance with romantic melodies, Russian-expressive harmony and dramatic depth, which shows that classical-Russian dance music is a universal subject which inspires musicians and the audience worldwide.

 The opulent sonority and energetic-rhythmical complexity à la Sacre du printemps in Rachmaninov’s Symphonic Dances has its counterpart in the ballet suite Romeo and Juliet by Prokofiev.
-No Surprise, the premieres took place almost simultaneously in the 20th century.
-Aleksey Igudesman – himself born in St. Petersburg - joins the ranks in this tradition with his work specially composed for this ensemble, this takes the audience on a journey through the whole of Russia and, therefore, shows the full range of Russian-folkloristic dance music.
+No surprise, the premieres took place almost simultaneously in the 20th century.
+Aleksey Igudesman – himself born in St. Petersburg - joins the ranks in this tradition with his work specially composed for this ensemble, this takes the audience on a journey through the whole of Russia showing the full range of Russian-folkloristic dance music.

 In the intimacy and subtlety of chamber music up to the illusion of the richness of tone of a late romantic orchestra, the six musicians merge the sound of the saxophones with the rich sound of a piano duo and bringing the nostalgia of “Old Russia” into the concert hall, which inspired the composer in the turn to Modern Age.

-By the way: The saxophone with its special colour is part of the original orchestration in both of the first works of the evening.
-A symbol of freedom, which the composers of the ex-Sovjet Union yearned for: The saxophone was the proscribed instrument of the liberal western world.
+The saxophone with its special colour is part of the original orchestration in both of the first works of the evening.
+A symbol of freedom, which the composers of the former Soviet Union yearned for: The saxophone was the proscribed instrument of the liberal western world.

 Arcis Saxophone Quartet